Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 Validation rules are just one type of validation run by Schematic to ensure that submitted manifests conform to the expectations set by the data model.

-This page details how to use validation rules, but please refer to `this documentation <https://sagebionetworks.jira.com/wiki/spaces/SCHEM/pages/3302785036>`_ to learn about the other types of validation.
+This page details how to use validation rules, but please refer to `this documentation on validation types <https://sagebionetworks.jira.com/wiki/spaces/SCHEM/pages/3302785036>`_ to learn about the other types of validation.

 Rule Implementation
 ===================